web-infra-dev/rsbuild/packages/compat/webpack/README.md

   provider: webpackProvider,
   plugins: [
     // @rsbuild/webpack has no built-in transformer and minimizer,
-    // so you need to register the plugin-swc. pluginSwc(),
+    // so you need to register the @rsbuild/plugin-webpack-swc. pluginSwc(),
   ],
 });